> Vast quantities of Japan’s best powder

 As an international ski destination, Niseko remained buried beneath the powder until the early 2000s.
 When Australian property developers caught wind of its enormous potential as a resort, with reliable champagne powder dumps averaging 14 metres a season, and a low-lying altitude within easy reach of facilities at the base and international airports, they made a move.
 For Australian riders, the added perk was no jet lag, and according to the local town of Kutchan, over 7,500 visited the area in 2005 – a massive increase on the just over 200 who visited in 2001.

 The powder that brought them in comes with cold winds all the way from Russia, and is served in bulk from December to April.
 Ever light and fluffy, riders describe it as an icy cloud, giving them a feeling of weightlessness; its low moisture content, of less than 10% during the peak season, is what produces this incredible effect.

-Niseko is made up of four resorts: Niseko Mt.Resort Grand HIRAFU, Annupuri, Niseko Village and Hanazono, which have teamed up to form Niseko United, offering visitors streamlined access to some 2,000 acres of terrain for all levels.
-It is connected to an extensive network, and with an All Mountain Pass, riders enjoy complete freedom to experience it all.
+Niseko is made up of four resorts: Niseko Grand Hirafu, Annupuri, Niseko Village and Hanazono, which have teamed up to form Niseko United, offering visitors streamlined access to some 2,000 acres of terrain for all levels.
+It is connected by an extensive network of 27 chair lifts and 3 gondolas, and with an All Mountain Pass, riders enjoy complete freedom to experience it all.

 How long does the journey take from?